A11ying with Sanna - I would if I could a guide to web accessibility

 I would imagine their Axe Monitor is a great tool for accessibility monitoring.
 But because I work at an agency, I haven't seen the software in action.
 And why does it matter that I work at an agency, you might ask?
 Because agencies are competing in the same space as they are.
 So they sell the Monitor product directly to owners of services and not to agencies.

 They are a very new player in the market.
-Their tool is now in a pilot phase and it looks promising.
+Their tool is just coming out of a pilot phase and the tool looks very promising.
 There are a lot of great features from accessibility to HTML and other quality monitoring.
 Their pricing is also more affordable, which is a nice plus for people/companies with a smaller budget.

 You might have also heard about Eficode.
 They do a lot of things on many fronts, including accessibility.
 They have released their accessibility monitoring tool.

 The user interface is clean and understandable.
 Though it does provide much fewer features than some other tools.
-But the user interface is still very well designed from a cognitive accessibility perspective.
+The user interface is still very well designed from a cognitive accessibility perspective.

 I'm not sure about the pricing of the tool, but the tool is excellent.
 I was lucky enough to get a demo access to the tool and I was really impressed.